isaacnmm/pestpolicy-hugo2XX/content/posts/best-vacuums-for-fleas/index.md

 This model comes with the SEB-228 Electro Plus brush, which uses an electrically-driven beater bar that vibrates at high frequency to shake flea eggs loose from carpet fibers.

-The AirClean Sealed System ensures no particles escape during operation or disposal - when you remove the bag, it automatically seals shut to contain the captured pests.�At just�64 decibels, it's quiet enough to use even when pets are present, reducing stress for noise-sensitive animals.
+The AirClean Sealed System ensures no particles escape during operation or disposal - when you remove the bag, it automatically seals shut to contain the captured pests.At just64 decibels, it's quiet enough to use even when pets are present, reducing stress for noise-sensitive animals.
 ### [4.
 Bissell 2252 CleanView Swivel Upright Bagless Vacuum](https://www.amazon.com/dp/B07F6N3RT6?tag=p-policy-20)
 The Bissell CleanView Swivel Pet Vacuum offers excellent suction power and a tangle-free brush roll that helps remove pet hair and fleas from carpets and floors.
 Its swivel steering makes it easy to maneuver around furniture and obstacles